 The Chocolate Point Ragdoll Cat

-The eyes are blue in color and the nose leather and paw pads are cinnamon-pink.
+The eyes are blue, and the nose leather and paw pads are cinnamon-pink.

 The Chocolate Lynx Point Ragdoll Cat